-'Peace train' brings protesters to Women's March with renewed vigor
+They rode a 'peace train' to the Women's March and found community

 "The need is even more urgent."

 As the train left Poughkeepsie, organizers passed out leaflets with chants while others put the finishing touches on signs.
-Outside the window, frozen chunks of the Hudson River flew by.
+The train rumbled south, frozen chunks of the Hudson visible through its windows.

 For many, it was their second Women's March, but not so for Ellen Marx.
 Trump's election was too "demoralizing" to get her off her feet last year, despite a lifelong activist streak.